minaremeli/pharma-attack-framework/README.md

 ### Required parameters
 Some parameters that need to be set in order to run an attack.

 * `--attack_name`: This specifies which attack to run.
-Values can be: `[NGMA, TrunkActivation, NOATTACK, Leaving, ActiveTrunkActivation]`.
+Values can be: `[NGMA, TrunkActivation, NOATTACK, Leaving, ActiveTrunkActivation, MMTrunkActivation]`.
 `NOATTACK` is a special setting where we don't run any attacks.

 * `--results_file`: Name of the .csv file you want to save your results in.